EjahDil/data-structures-python/README.md

 ## Contribute

-If you'd like to contribute to this project, please visit the GitHub repository and submit issues, pull requests, or suggestions.
+If you'd like to contribute to this project, don't hesistate to do so

-Feel free to fork the project and make improvements or add new features to enhance its usefulness.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.